The Women’s International Study Center (WISC) held its founding ceremony on June 23, 2013, to inspire and enable women to achieve their goals.

 ACEQUIA MADRE HOUSE

 Built in 1926 by Eva Fényes, Leonora Scott Muse Curtin, and Leonora Frances Curtin Paloheimo, Acequia Madre House is a registered historic building nearing its 100th anniversary.
-The main house sits on 3 acres in the historic section of Santa Fe just off Canyon Road and the property includes a caretaker cottage, gardens, and grounds, along with two separate houses which serve as live/work spaces for Fellows accepted into the WISC Fellowship-In-Residence program.
-WISC Fellows are granted unprecedented access to the extensive Fényes-Curtin-Paloheimo Archives and Collections during their residency.
+The house sits on 3 acres in the historic section of Santa Fe just off Canyon Road and the property includes a caretaker cottage, gardens, and grounds.
+Acequia Madre House is a separate entity from WISC and through a partnership WISC Fellows are granted unprecedented access to the extensive Fényes-Curtin-Paloheimo Archives and Collections at Acequia Madre House during their residency.

 The Acequia Madre House blends past and present by exhibiting contemporary art in a historic setting.